What to do and where to stay around Lago Maggiore with kids. Please note that this article mainly focusses on the Italian side of Lago Maggiore.

 Lago Maggiore is off the radar for many tourists, but extremely accessible from the UK due to regular cheap flights in to Milan.
 It would also make for a fantastic destination on a European road trip through Germany, Switzerland, and Italy (maybe one day in our Mazda Bongo?)

 Spend your days swimming in the clear waters, hiking up in the mountains (with the help of a cable car), or if you want to slow the place, find a spot at one of the many lakeside trattoria’s and sit back with a local vino as the kids paddle in the ripples of water.
 And if you need a city fix, Milan is only an hour away and worthy of a day trip (indeed we have a guide to visiting Milan with kids).
+Or you may want to explore the smaller Italian lakes nearby such at Lake Orta or Lake Varese.

 Here we cover the top things to do around Lago Maggiore with kids and focus more on the Italian side of the lake.
 Scroll a bit further down for tips on getting around, where to stay, and the best time to visit.